Xilinx/imagebuilder/README.md

 collection of binaries such as Xen, Dom0 and a number of Dom0-less DomUs, ImageBuilder takes care of calculating all loading addresses, editing device tree with the necessary information, and even pre-configuring a disk image with kernels and rootfses.
-ImageBuilder scripts can be used stand-alone, or from an ImageBuilder Container.

 ImageBuilder has been tested on Xilinx ZynqMP MPSoC boards.
 An up-to-date wikipage is also available at [wiki.xenproject.org](https://wiki.xenproject.org/index.php?title=ImageBuilder).

-## Stand-alone Usage: scripts/uboot-script-gen
+## scripts/uboot-script-gen

 The ImageBuilder script that generates a u-boot script to load all your binaries for a Xen Dom0-less setup is `scripts/uboot-script-gen`.